ArdenJ/ardenj.github.io/README.md

 ## To Dos

-- Make it a little more visually interesting (I'd like to do something with React Spring...)
+- Make interaction a little more interesting
-- Create some simple tests
+- move to SSR just for kicks.

 ## Built With